 Machine Learning Meets Baby Tech: A Look at the Connected Baby Products at CES 2018

-CES 2018 took over Las Vegas earlier this month, showcasing the latest trends in autonomous cars, VR/AR, IoT, and more.
+CES 2018 took over Las Vegas, showcasing the latest trends in autonomous cars, VR/AR, IoT, and more.
 Smart home assistant integrations were available for a slew of new products, and AI and machine learning were buzzwords integrated into new products in unexpected ways.

 Beyond the enormous Samsung and LG display exhibits, tucked into a small corner of the Sands Expo Hall G, was the quiet and relatively screen-less baby tech marketplace.
 In addition to the companies that participated in the 3rd CES Baby Tech Summit and The Bump Best of Baby Tech Awards, more than 25 baby-related companies were present in some form at CES this year.
 Products included fertility trackers, breast pumps, and a variety of baby monitors – tech for everything from the period before conception to the first few years of a baby’s life.